-It is clear that there is an identified network proposed for the entire Banyule LGA with very little implemented thus far.
+There is an identified network proposed for the entire Banyule LGA with very little implemented thus far.
 The SCC proposes a "grid-style" network for cyclists through the southern portion of the region, with a "point-to-point" network for the northern half.